 Many sustainability initiatives are already underway: John co-developed the Sustainability chapter in the 2021 State of Logistics report, detailing efforts by transportation and warehousing companies.
 John also helped clients light a fire under retail pharmacies to catch up to other industries (forthcoming).

-That means governments worldwide: John ghosted a sadly-unpublished op-ed on the challenge/opportunity in Saudi Arabia
+That means governments worldwide: John ghosted an op-ed on the challenge/opportunity in Saudi Arabia

 One key is continued innovation, for example in wind energy production: John co-wrote a successful $750,000 National Science Foundation grant for a startup with a radical new wind turbine design.